Course page PDF

 Polytrees: an easy case

-A polytree is a singly-connected BN: at most one undirected path between any two nodes.
-(Nodes may still have multiple parents.)
+A polytree = a singly-connected BN: at most one undirected path between any two nodes — no loops.

 A B C D E F